bunder2015/emu/README.md

 - Battery bit set without setting PRG RAM size
 - Battery bit being set in byte 6 and not byte 10 (or vice-versa)
 - NTSC/PAL bit being set in byte 9 and not byte 10 (or vice-versa)

+It may seem redundant to require both bits set for battery and NTSC/PAL but requiring both rules out whether a ROM really needs it or not since both options have two bits where the toggle could take place.